 10. Where can homeless people without residence papers find shelter in Amsterdam?

-The Amsterdam city council is responsible for providing accomodation to its citizens.
+The Amsterdam city council is responsible for providing accommodation to its citizens.
 Homeless people therefore should always ask for shelter in their own municipality.